zdravkodanailov7/raycasting/intro.md

 }
 ```

-So now we wil create the iteration between the pixels:
+So now we will create the iteration between the pixels:

 ```
 function drawFloor(x1, wallHeight, rayAngle) {